jeremy-cohere/stack-pr/README.md

 ### Dependencies

-This is a non-comprehensive list of dependencies required by `stack-pr.py`:
+This is a non-comprehensive list of dependencies required by `git-stack`:

 - Install `gh`, e.g., `brew install gh` on MacOS.
 - Run `gh auth login` with SSH